 - 1. This document records the analysis undertaken by Departments to enable Ministers to fulfil the requirements placed on them by the Public Sector Equality Duty (PSED) as set out in section 149 of the Equality Act 2010.
-This is a summary of the analysis as to the impacts of social distancing measures on groups with protected characteristics as well as the potential impacts of easements to be announced on May 10.
-Ministers should consider the equality impact outlined in this PSED when making future decisions concerning social distancing. - 2.
+This is a summary of the analysis as to the impacts of social distancing measures on groups with protected characteristics as well as the potential impacts of easements provided for in the amendment regulations.
+Ministers should consider the equality impact outlined in this PSED when making the decision to sign the amendment regulations attached to the submission and when making future decisions concerning social distancing.
+The PSED is made up of three limbs; it requires the Minister to pay due regard to the need to: - Limb 1: eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Act; - Limb 2: advance equality of opportunity between people who share a protected characteristic and those who do not; and - Limb 3: foster good relations between people who share a protected characteristic and those who do not. - 2.
 Government will continue to keep these policies and their impact under review to ensure that disadvantages are minimised wherever possible.
-Measures will only continue for as long as the level of risk is assessed to be sufficient to justify these negative impacts and will be prepared to edit the guidance or policy to address any undue discrimination that arises.
+Measures will only continue for as long as the level of risk is assessed to be sufficient to justify these negative impacts.